Redfooxx/SIEM-Elastic-Alert-Triage-Log-Analysis/README.md

 This project simulates a real-life incident response scenario where I acted as an on-call SOC analyst for a Managed Service Provider (MSP).
 Using Elastic (Kibana), I performed high-pressure alert triage and investigated multiple security triggers originating from a client’s Windows and IIS servers.

-I began by reviewing the SOC Dashboard (Fig. 1), which displayed several high-severity alerts, including Web Requests Indicating File Upload and New User Account Created.
+I began by reviewing the SOC Dashboard (Fig. 1), which displayed several high-severity alerts, including **Web Requests Indicating File Upload** and **New User Account Created**.
 The presence of **"Unusual Command-Line Behavior"** indicated a high probability of a successful system compromise.

 <img width="1119" height="273" alt="image" src="https://github.com/user-attachments/assets/d3811a74-e83f-460e-8caf-523cbf04defc" />